coderefinery/reproducible-research/guide.md

 #### Containers are confusing

-Some pedagogical way to demystify containers needs to be found and the lesson updated accordingly...
+Try to use good analogies to explain the concepts of containers, images and Dockerfiles.